The Ain Soph, the limitless Infinite, emanates all beings and qualifications that manifest themselves in the visible world

 The primary cause and ruler of the world is Ain Soph, which is both immanent and transcendent.

-Every effect has a cause, and everything that has an order and a design has a regent.
+Every effect has a cause, and everything with an order and a design has a regent.

 All that is visible has a limit; what is limited is finite.
 What is finite is not identical; the primary cause of the world is invisible, therefore unlimited, infinite, absolutely identical.
 That is, it is the Ain Soph.